cayeric/telegrambot/README.md

 ================
 * the messenger script can be used as entry point to dispatch messages to the system. it provides a do-not-disturb mode and caches messages for dispatching at a later point in time. the messenger runs as a forth script on **gforth**. to make it available move the script into */usr/local/bin*
 * the messenger script expects and reads a messenger config file at */etc/messenger.conf*
+* to make sure, that messages are processed even when not invoked manually, call messenger without args per crontab once a day
+	$ crontab -e
+	* 9 * * * /usr/local/bin/messenger

 message_processor script
 ========================
-* incron monitors the incoming folder and invokes the processor script with the incoming file:
+* incron monitors the incoming folder and invokes the processor script:

+	# if root is not allowed, add root to the incron user list:
+	$ sudo echo "root" >> /etc/incron.allow

+	# edit the incrontab to add the message monitor:
-	$ incrontab -e
+	$ sudo incrontab -e

 	# add line:
 	/var/messenger/in IN_CLOSE_WRITE /usr/local/bin/message_processor $@/$#